rstar2/nodejs_datastream/README.md

 npm install
 ```

 The `public/index.html` file contains a `<script src='bundle.js'>` tag, which means we need to create `public/bundle.js`.
-The `rollup.config.js` file tells Rollup how to create this bundle, starting with `src/main.js` and including all its dependencies, including [date-fns](https://date-fns.org).
+The `rollup.config.js` file tells Rollup how to create this bundle, starting with `src/main.js` and including all its dependencies, .

 `npm run build` builds the application to `public/bundle.js`, along with a sourcemap file for debugging.